7 Tips for using the UCAT Calculator

 Imagine a situation where a group of individuals who are in a race all get presented with a bicycle.
 Does that mean they are all now automatically equally matched?

 Those individuals who KNOW how to ride a bicycle effectively are the ones who have the advantage (and even more so if they are proficient at riding a bicycle).
 In contrast, individuals who have NEVER ridden a bicycle will hop on, try to pedal, lose their balance, fall off, and will not be efficient at all.
 In fact, they would have been faster running instead of trying to ride the bicycle.

 The important takeaway is that ONLY those who KNOW how to ride the bicycle will be given an advantage - and this advantage can be exponentially increased with preparation: just compare a tour de France winner versus someone who last rode a bicycle at 12 years old!

 I encourage you to use the number-pad on a standalone keyboard to input numbers and operations, as this is much more efficient and streamlined compared to trying to use the horizontal numbers along the top of a keyboard.
-Doing this also simulates the live UCAT, which has a separate keyboard attached to a desktop computer.
+Doing this also simulates the live UCAT, which has a separate keyboard (with numberpad) attached to a desktop computer.

 You can open the calculator using the keyboard shortcut alt + C.

 Once the calculator is open, begin inputting your numbers and operations as required:

 + is addition, - is subtraction, * is multiplication, / is division, = is equals (or, alternatively, you can press ‘enter’).